 Short stories, offering glimpses into different realities.

-By K. Eisert Through the one-way mirror, Senator Heidi Montoya studied the man clad in an orange jumpsuit and shackled to a chair.
+by K. Eisert - Senator Heidi Montoya studied the man clad in an orange jumpsuit and shackled to a chair.
 A guard lifted the black bag from his head.
-The man's affect was flat.
-Was he drugged?
-With disheveled hair and scraggly beard, he resembled more the homeless men who hung around the Capitol building than the purported leader of a terrorist organization.

-by Ken Hoover On the mesa’s flat expanse, the mine shaft was a crude hole, a soulless eye.
+by Ken Hoover - On the mesa’s flat expanse, the mine shaft was a crude hole, a soulless eye.
 As Vallen Doss peered into it, a dank sulfuric breath wafted from the opening.
-She waved the foul air away with her mechanical hand.

 By Jude-Marie Green One rocket lumbers along to the launchpad.
 Earth-bound and clumsy now, gorgeous with potential.
 It’s yours.
 You’re the last.
 You should be proud of that.